-Weatherford Housing Authority is a Public Housing Agency in Weatherford, Texas that participates in the Section 8 Housing Choice Voucher (HCV) program.
-As of August 18th, 2019, Weatherford Housing Authority has 1 waiting lists that are open now or opening soon.
+Weatherford Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.
+As of March 6th, 2021, Weatherford Housing Authority has 1 waiting lists that are open now or opening soon.

 Weatherford Housing Authority serves Parker County.

 Due to the coronavirus disease (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, contact the housing authority directly.
 Due to a high volume of calls and modified office hours in most areas, it may take days or weeks to get a response.

 Parker County, Texas Housing Choice Voucher Waiting List

 Please Note: Due to the decentralized nature of affordable housing information, the information about this waiting list may be out of date.

 How To Apply to the Housing Choice Voucher Waiting List